Thailand Digital Nomad Visa Guide (2024)

 Tip #1: Avoid driving

-It is really dangerous to drive in Thailand because roads are bumpy and drivers are often careless.
+It is really dangerous to drive in Thailand because the roads are bumpy and drivers are often careless

-The fact that 540 drivers have lost all of their 12 points on the first day of the application of the new points-based system best describes how crazy it is to drive in Thailand.
+The fact that in early 2023, 540 drivers lost all of their 12 points on the first day of the application of the new points-based system best describes how crazy driving can be in Thailand.

-Of course, a car would sometimes be the only transport option, but still, be very careful when driving in Thailand.
+Of course, a car might sometimes be your only transportation option.
+Still, be very careful when driving in Thailand.

 Tip #2: Check air pollution levels often

-We have mentioned above how polluted Thailand really is, hence we advise you to check air pollution levels often.
+We have mentioned above how polluted Thailand really is, which is why we advise you to check air pollution levels often

 If you see that air pollution is above average, stay home and avoid going out.